pepeunlimited/rpc-starter-kit/README.md

 ### `/cmd`

 ### `/deployments`
+Deployments folder contains files for the `k8s` environment; `service`, `deployment` and `ingress`. `dev` folder have an additional `external-mysql-service.yaml` file which allow access from local cluster to external MySQL database.

+`docker-compose up` spin up the MySQL database for local development

 ### `/init`

 ### `/internal`

 #### `/ent`
 Speed up implementing the database access using [`ent`](https://github.com/facebookincubator/ent).
-Of course you can implement repositories with a raw sql's queries, but it is very time consuming and boring repeat x10 times same CRUD functions.
+Of course you can implement repositories with a raw sql statements, but it is very time consuming and boring repeat x10 times same CRUD functions.

 #### [`ent`](https://github.com/facebookincubator/ent)
 - `$ entc generate ./ent/schema`